mmhl2006/FluentControls/README.md

 # FluentControls
 Some useful controls in fluent theme for wpf, with reveal highlighting

-#Folow us
+# Follow us
-folow me on twitter and other social networks
+follow me on twitter and other social networks

-linktr.ee/mmhl
+# linktr.ee/mmhl
 @the_mmhl in twitter